2/19/2025

 President and Chief Executive Officer

-Our focus is on moving with urgency, Mike, to take decisive actions, to be able to drive wins.
-The actions that we're taking, we believe will be unique for us to drive value in the outquarters here.
-You know, we talked about the complexity reduction, $50 and $100 million of opportunity in EM.
-We need to make sure that we're fully leveraging the optionality model, which was challenging in the second half of last year.
+Our focus is on moving with urgency, Mike, to take decisive actions to be able to drive wins.
+The actions that we're taking, we believe, will be unique for us to drive value in the out-quarters here.
+We talked about the complexity reduction, $50 to $100 million of opportunity in EM.
+We need to make sure that we're fully leveraging the Acetyl's optionality model. which was challenging in the second half of last year.
 Historically, we've been able to drive good value by flexing up and down the value chain there.
-And the third is getting back to this point I just talked about on reversing margin compression in both the standard parts of the engineer materials portfolio, but also in the asset deals business.
+And the third is getting back to this point I just talked about on reversing margin compression in both the standard parts of the engineering materials portfolio, but also in the acetyls business.
 Thank you.

 speaker